KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

 Creating Documentation
 ***********************

 The Web documentation at readthedocs is updated automatically.
-However, if you want to create the documentation locally you have to first create a new build directory like `build_docs`
+However, if you want to create the documentation locally you have to first create a new build directory like :code:`build_docs`

 .. code-block:: console

    mkdir build_docs && cd build_docs

-then run `cmake` to setup the documentation building process
+then run :code:`cmake` to setup the documentation building process

 .. code-block:: console